derekfrye/rusty-golf/docs/README.md

 See [htmx documentation](htmx.md) for how we use `htmx`.

-[^1]: Well.. *eventually* we'll use the admin interface for configuration.
-Right now that's just an aspiration.

-[^2]: Where's the *root* of the project?
+[^1]: Where's the *root* of the project?
 The root of the project is alongside the `LICENSE` file.
 Create a `.env` file there for debugging with VScode.
     <pre>
     .
     ├── Cargo.toml